 Nuclear ground state properties are fundamental quantities in many different fields of physics.
 The present chapter considers the available experimental data concerning the atomic masses (Audi and Wapstra 1995 [2.1]), as well as the deformation parameters (Raman et al. 2001 [2.13]) extracted from the experimental reduced electric quadrupole transition probability.
 When no experimental data exist, ground-state properties can be derived from local or global theoretical approaches.
 RIPL-2 provides ground-state properties predicted by three global models: the Finite-Range Droplet Model (Möller et al. 1995 [2.3]), the Hartree-Fock-Bogoliubov Model (Goriely et al. 2002 [2.6]) and the approximation to the Shell Model by Duflo and Zuker (1995 [2.8]).
-In addition to nuclear masses, the FRDM model also provides microscopic corrections and deformation parameters.
+In addition to nuclear masses, the FRDM model also provides microscopic corrections and deformation parameters, while the HFB model provides density distributions and deformation parameters.
 Relative isotopic abundances for all stable nuclei found naturally on earth are also provided as supplementary information.